jthmiller/eDNA-metabarcoding-intro/README.md

    --output-path <path to an output directory>/<a name for the output files> \
 ```

 3. Using the primer sequence, qiime's 'cutadapt' plugin removes the primer and adapters of each pair of sequences.
 You need to select the correct primers to provide qiime and cutadapt.
 A second 'qza' output file is created for the cutadapt trimmed data.
-Name it something that makes sense and add the 'qza' extension, so the output path should look something like: /path/to/output/directory/cutadapt-sequences.qza.
-Run the 'demux summarize' to make a summary.qzv file for
+Name it something that makes sense and add the 'qza' extension, so the output path should look something like: /path/to/your/output/directory/cutadapt-sequences.qza.
+Run the 'demux summarize' on this file to make a summary.qzv file to view later.
+For the FMT study, you will run the command twice (once for 'demux-1.qza' and once for 'demux-2.qza').
+Name the outputs something like cutadapt-sequences-1.qza and cutadapt-sequences-2.qza.

 The primer list can be found [here](primer-list.md)